Exploring The Best Web Crawlers For SEO

 Apache-Nutch

-• a flexible and scalable open-source web crawler
+• A flexible and scalable open-source web crawler

-• used for crawling specific websites or the entire internet
+• Used for crawling specific websites or the entire internet

-• based on Apache Hadoop data structures
+• Based on Apache Hadoop data structures

-• can be configured in a detailed manner.
+• It can be configured in detail.

 Screaming Frog